Krysten Ritter: 2000s

+2010s

 Ritter starred in 2010 as the sharp and quirky Lily in the Starz television series Gravity, alongside Ivan Sergei, Ving Rhames and Rachel Hunter.
 The comedy-drama centers on a group of outpatient suicide survivors.
 She also played the manager of an Irish band in the 2011 comedy Killing Bono, a film directed by Nick Hamm and based on the book Killing Bono: I Was Bono's Doppleganger, about the early days of U2.
 Beginning in January 2010, the film shoot lasted for six weeks in locations from Belfast to London.

 Ritter starred in and co-wrote (with director Kat Coiro) the 2011 independent comedy Life Happens, with Kate Bosworth and Rachel Bilson.
 The film is about two best friends dealing with the pregnancy and subsequent motherhood of Ritter's character.
 That same year, Ritter appeared alongside Alicia Silverstone and Sigourney Weaver in the comedy horror film Vamps, written and directed by Amy Heckerling.
 She plays a Manhattan socialite turned into a vampire.

 In February 2011, Ritter landed the lead role in the ABC situation comedy Don't Trust the B---- in Apartment 23.
 She starred as Chloe, a New York City party girl and con artist who attempts to rip off her new roommates after they move in, but befriends and mentors one of the applicants.
 The series was canceled on January 22, 2013, after two seasons.
+Ritter and her childhood friend William Thomas Burnett formed the indie rock duo Ex Vivian, for which Ritter sings and plays guitar.
+Their self-titled debut album was released in 2012 on Burnett's WT Records.